ian-griptape-ai/griptape-nodes-libary-suno/README.md

 ## Troubleshooting

 ### "Missing SUNO_API_KEY"
 Configure your API key in Settings > Secrets.
-Get your key from the [Suno API Dashboard](https://docs.sunoapi.org).
+Get your key from the [Suno (Unofficial) API Dashboard](https://docs.sunoapi.org).

 ### "Task did not complete within timeout"
 The task may still be processing.
 Use the `task_id` output to check status later, or try again with a simpler prompt.